Polyurethane can transform wood surfaces, adding both beauty and protection. But getting the right number of coats is key.

 Polyurethane coating mixes polyurethane resin with alkyd resin to create the varnish formula we are accustomed to.

-Pretty much any varnish on the market, specifically the oil-type, has alkyd in its formula.
 By adding polyurethane resin in the mix as well, the coating obtains higher durability.
 This makes polyurethane coating heat-resistant, scratch-resistant, and water-resistant as well.

-Water-based polyurethane also features polyurethane resin, but rather than mixing alkyd resin, it uses acrylic resin instead.
 The coating has a different formula, so it may have different levels of resistance – but at the same time, it has multiple comfort benefits.

 However, both have the same level of quality if chosen for the right purpose.

-Water-Based vs. Oil-Based Polyurethane Coating
+Water-Based Vs Oil-Based Polyurethane Coating

 Water-based and oil-based polyurethane coatings have different purposes, based on your needs.
 It is essential that you understand the differences between the two so that you know exactly how to apply them.